White Noise (Pvris album)

 White Noise is the debut studio album by American rock band Pvris.
 Pvris formed as a five-piece metalcore band in Lowell, Massachusetts in 2012.
 Following the band becoming a four-piece of vocalist/guitarist Lyndsey Gunnulfsen, guitarist Alex Babinski, bassist Brian MacDonald and drummer Brad Griffin, the group's sound changed.
 Bringing pop and electronic elements into their music, the band released a self-titled EP.
 After winning a contest, the band played a week on Warped Tour; following this, Griffin left the band.
 The group signed with Rise and Velocity Records in June 2014.
 White Noise was recorded with producer Blake Harnage.
 Harnage would help co-write several songs on the album with Gunnulfsen; Sierra Kusterbeck helped co-write a few songs with Harnage and Gunnulfsen.

 "St. Patrick" was released as a single in June 2014.
 In September, a music video was released for "My House".
 A month later, the title track was made available for streaming.
 White Noise was released in November through Rise and Velocity.
 Receiving positive reviews, the album charted in the top 100 in the U.S., and in the top 200 in the UK.
 It also charted in the top 20 on several Billboard charts.
 "My House", "St. Patrick" and "Fire" all charted in the top 20 of the Independent Singles Breakers Chart in the UK.
 The album ranked on several publications' end-of-the-year lists.
 In March 2015, a music video was released for the title track.
 Outside of a supporting tour in the UK, the band announced a couple of headlining dates that sold out within seconds.
 In early July, a music video was released for "Holy", and later that month, a music video was released for "Fire".

+On March 14, 2025, a ten year anniversary edition of the album was released including remixes of some songs.